How we test hedge trimmers

 Not all hedge trimmers leave a neat finish.
 Some don't make a clean cut but rip through stems, leaving long 'tails' that make the whole hedge look untidy.
 Some don't cut neatly through leaves, but chew them up, again leading to messy-looking hedges.

-How quickly will the hedge trimmer cut?
+Key question: how quickly will the hedge trimmer cut?

 Our testers cut at least 10m2 of conifer, deciduous and evergreen hedges and time how long it takes to cut this amount of hedge.
+We changed the way we test in 2018 and now cut at least 20m2.

 The times are then averaged to make sure the time taken is representative of each hedge trimmer's performance and isn't affected by the user cutting through a particularly tough or gappy section of hedge.